-The best estimate of provisions for claims outstanding is the expected present value all future claim payments (and claims administration expenses) arising from claims events that have occurred before or at the valuation date.
+The best estimate of provisions for claims outstanding is the expected present value of all future claim payments, expenses and premiums arising from claims events that have occurred before or at the valuation date.
 These may include inflows arising from subrogation and salvage.
 Cash inflows and outflows in respect of claims provisions need not be calculated separately.